citp/privacy-policy-historical/p/pi/pin/pinvoke.net.md

 At Redgate session cookies are used when users log-in to the website.
 Redgate will use such cookies to identify unique users to our websites.
 They are not cross-referenced with any other information such that an individual person could be identified.

-Redgate uses a cookie called Hubspot to identify and track your movement within our websites, and your engagement with our other services such as blogs and newsletters.
+Redgate use tracking cookies track your movement within our websites, and your engagement with our other services such as blogs and newsletters.
 You'll receive this cookie when you visit one of our websites but the information it collects will remain anonymous until you share your email address with us through one of our websites.

 Redgate may use a third party to serve advertisements on our websites.
 The advertisers may use cookies to track the number of users responding to the campaign.
 Redgate does not have access to or control of cookies placed by third parties.